Botmasher/rime-builder/README.md

 - Identifying multiple matches would provide more support for a term.
 - In line with what I've read about historical Chinese phonology, English results are coherent but do not correspond to phonemes.
 It seems this method would require chaining and scale to build a case for English phonology, as was done for Middle Chinese.
 - Why no helpful negative examples, like the "thing" vs "this" above?
-- Fanqie entries and have peculiar formatting in Chinese manuscripts, both internally and with respect to other entries.
-Any interesting results from finding a parallel for these?
+- Fanqie entries have peculiar formatting in Chinese manuscripts, both internally and with respect to other entries.
+Any interesting results from parallelling these?

 ## Source code